 It is essential to compare the valuation of portfolio companies to see how different companies are evolving.
 Different portfolio companies operating in the same industry can show different valuations.
 For example, one is declining or stagnant while the other is growing.
 Such comparisons can assist the VCs in better allocating their time to manage the portfolio companies.
 Furthermore, it also empowers them to dig deeper and uncover new information about how successful/unsuccessful companies perform.
 As a result, they can use that knowledge to better manage new portfolio companies in the future.

-The Portfolio Value section of Kushim suite provide an easy to compare tool.
+The Portfolio Value section of Edda suite provide an easy to compare tool.
 Here with one click you can select the portfolio companies and compare their valuation over time.
 You can either compare companies separately or make groups of companies and compare them.
 You can always export all portfolio value data to Excel.

-We are continually adding new features to our Kushim suite to empower investors to better manage their investments.
+We are continually adding new features to our Edda suite to empower investors to better manage their investments.
 If you want to know more about measuring the performance of your VC fund click here.